This section contain information on the Render Elements found in V-Ray for Rhino.

-Render Elements are a way to break out renders into their component parts such as diffuse color, reflections, shadows, mattes, etc. This gives fine control over the final image when using compositing or image editing applications to re-assemble the component elements.
+Render Elements are a way to break out renders into their component parts such as diffuse color, reflections, shadows, mattes, etc. This gives fine tune control in the final image using compositing or image editing applications when re-assembling the final image from its component elements.
 Render elements are also sometimes known as render passes.

-Render elements are generated at render time based on the user's selection before rendering.
-Most render elements have parameters that can be customized to further assist the composting process.
+Render Elements are generated at render time based on the ones you choose before rendering.
+Most render elements have parameters that can be set to customize the render element or its later use in compositing software.
 These parameters are described on each render element's individual page, along with common uses and any notes on their generation and usage.

 This change makes the elements more consistent but it's also needed for preventing artifacts in these elements with the adaptive dome light (and possibly in the future with other adaptive lights).